The Churches of Britain and Ireland

 St. George - see Llansan Sior above.

 Tan-y-Fron, Calvinistic Methodist Chapel, which stands about two miles S.E. of Llansannen.
 The Coflein entry dates it to 1903, a re-build of a chapel first built in 1772 and re-built in 1837.
 It can be seen on a 2009 Streetview here.
+SH 9584 6417.

 Towyn.

-Trofarth, the former St. John, which stands in an isolated position about 3 miles w.s.w. of Betws-yn-Rhos, a
+Trofarth, the former St. John, which stands in an isolated position about 3 miles W.S.W. of Betws-yn-Rhos, a

 t SH 8574 7182.
-A G. G. Scott church, it was built in 1873, and, according to the Wikipedia entry, planning permission for conversion to "domestic use" was ganted in 2009.
+A G. G. Scott church, it was built in 1873, and, according to the Wikipedia entry, planning permission for conversion to "domestic use" was granted in 2009.
 The link is to a 2009 Streetview, before its (presumed) conversion.
 Coflein entry.
 Grade II listed.

 Tyn-Y-Groes, Chapel.
 SH 775 719. © Martin Briscoe.